twilight-wizard/nixmentors/Lab1-Intro-Web-Vagrant/Lab1.md

 Now browse to http://localhost:8081/casapp/ and verify it prompts for your CAT credentials

+Note: CAS redirection fails after logging in.
+Feel free to update the docs if you figure out how to make it work.

 Advanced: Your casapp can be accessed via http://localhost:8080/casapp/ effectively bypassing CAS auth.
 How can we fix this?